gruntjs/grunt-contrib-connect/README.md

 Type: `Integer`
 Default: `8000`

 The port on which the webserver will respond.
 The task will fail if the specified port is already in use.
+You can use the special values `0` or `'?'` to use a system-assigned port.

 #### hostname
 Type: `String`